SciTools/iris/docs/iris/src/further_topics/lenient_metadata.rst

     True

-Again, lenient equality (:numref:`lenient equality table`) offers a more forgiving and practical alternative to the strict alternative.
+Again, lenient equality (:numref:`lenient equality table`) offers a more forgiving and practical alternative to strict behaviour.

 .. _lenient difference: